-How Voice Search Is Changing Local SEO
+How Voice Search Is Changing Local SEO for Small Businesses

 - Michelle

-- 3 min read
+- 4 min read

 Have you ever caught yourself saying something like,

-"Hey Siri, find a coffee shop near me" or
+"Hey Siri, find a coffee shop near me," or

 "Alexa, what's the best hair salon nearby?"

-Here's what a lot of small business owners don't realize: voice search relies heavily on Google Business Profiles.
+You're not alone!
+Your customers are doing the same thing.
+Here's what many small business owners don't realize: voice search relies heavily on Google Business Profiles.
 When someone uses Siri, Alexa, or Google Assistant to find a local business, Google often decides who to recommend based on how well-optimized (or ignored) that business's profile is.

 If your Google Business Profile isn't updated, active, and keyword-rich, there's a good chance your business simply won't show up.
 And in voice search, if you're not one of the top results, you're basically invisible.